Humanitarian Action for Children 2020 - West and Central Africa - World

 Humanitarian Action for Children 2020 - West and Central Africa

-West and Central Africa is home to 11 per cent of the world’s children but accounts for 31 per cent of global under-five deaths, 20 per cent of global stunting cases and 33 per cent of the world's out-of-school children.1 Conflicts in the Central African Republic, the Democratic Republic of the Congo, northwest and southwest Cameroon, the Lake Chad basin and the central Sahel, which includes northern Burkina Faso, central Mali and western Niger, have led to mass displacement, both internally and across borders.
-More than 7.5 million people are displaced, including over 4 million children who have been uprooted from their homes.2 Across the region, 40 million people need humanitarian assistance, including 23 million children.3 As of 2019, the nutrition crisis has left more than 4.9 million children under 5 years at risk of severe acute malnutrition (SAM).4 Increasing insecurity and violence have led to a surge in grave violations against children and over 9,000 schools are now closed.5 The region is seeing recurrent disease outbreaks, including of Ebola, cholera and measles.6 Many countries face regular risks of natural hazards such as flooding and landslides, which are exacerbated by changing population distributions, climate change and deforestation.
+West and Central Africa is home to 11 per cent of the world’s children but accounts for 31 per cent of global under-five deaths, 20 per cent of global stunting cases and 33 per cent of the world's out-of-school children.
+Conflicts in the Central African Republic, the Democratic Republic of the Congo, northwest and southwest Cameroon, the Lake Chad basin and the central Sahel, which includes northern Burkina Faso, central Mali and western Niger, have led to mass displacement, both internally and across borders.
+More than 7.5 million people are displaced, including over 4 million children who have been uprooted from their homes.
+Across the region, 40 million people need humanitarian assistance, including 23 million children.
+As of 2019, the nutrition crisis has left more than 4.9 million children under 5 years at risk of severe acute malnutrition (SAM).
+Increasing insecurity and violence have led to a surge in grave violations against children and over 9,000 schools are now closed.
+The region is seeing recurrent disease outbreaks, including of Ebola, cholera and measles.
+Many countries face regular risks of natural hazards such as flooding and landslides, which are exacerbated by changing population distributions, climate change and deforestation.

 Regional humanitarian strategy